 GoDaddy + Marketing lives up to its name by handing you a single dashboard to manage your social media interactions (i.e responding to comments and reviews.)
 Its social media post creator also allows you to customize and schedule social posts ahead of time.

 You can create beautiful social posts using GoDaddy + Marketing

 Winner: GoDaddy for practicality.
 They have a built-in social media marketing tool.

-Squarespace has site mapping capabilities and super advanced features such as canonical tags, automatic labels, and redirects.
+Squarespace has super advanced features such as canonical tags, automatic labels, and redirects.
 The clean HTML markup is also a treat for search engines.
 The clean mapping helps search engines find the right page even if many pages feature the same keywords or content.

 Squarespace also provides more blogging features (design and SEO support.)
 So should you want to put out thought leadership articles or post about trends and tips for your target audience that also get organic traffic, Squarespace is a better option.

 On the other hand, GoDaddy has SEO Wizard.
 The platform’s SEO tools will make the necessary technical SEO adjustments based on your answers to a few business-related questions.
 And they won’t leave you hanging afterwards by providing personalized tips on how to optimize your SEO strategy.
 Their recent update (it seems like they do it almost every two years!) has added blogging functionality, but this is still in its infancy in comparison to Squarespace’s.

 We also uncovered some serious flaws when testing out GoDaddy’s SEO features.
 For one thing, it’s not possible to edit SEO settings for blog posts.
 And you don’t have control over page URLs either – they’re autogenerated, and they change every time you change your page title, which is definitely not great SEO practice!